 Founded in 2005 and headquartered in Arizona, LifeLock offers identity theft protection services that include public records monitoring, financial account monitoring, and credit monitoring.
-LifeLock services more than 4.4 million members and provides protection against identity thieves to individuals, families, and businesses.
+LifeLock services more than 4.4 million members and provides identity theft protection to individuals, families, and businesses.
 According to LifeLock's website, "data breach criminals" often have the abilities to commit identity theft long after a breach occurs.
-LifeLock will send alerts to customers of any suspicious activity and will address identity theft victim problems.
+LifeLock will send fraud alerts to customers of any potentially suspicious activity and will help address identity theft victim problems.
 Using the promo code "BestCom," Best Company visitors can get 10% off a LifeLock protection plan.
+Terms apply.

-LifeLock provides several identity protection services in an effort to catch theft and identity fraud before it happens.
-LifeLock customers will receive credit monitoring from all three major credit bureaus (Experian, Equifax, and TransUnion), internet scanning, court records monitoring, social security number monitoring, and financial account monitoring.
+LifeLock provides several identity theft protection services in an effort to catch identity theft and identity fraud before it happens.
+LifeLock customers will receive credit monitoring services from all three major credit bureaus (Experian, Equifax, and TransUnion), internet scanning, court records monitoring, social security number monitoring, and financial account monitoring.
 Identity theft can ruin everything from credit scores and credit reports to taxes and savings accounts.
-LifeLock offers multiple services to ensure that each customer receives the protection and security they desire.
+LifeLock offers multiple identity theft protection services to help provide each customer with the protection and security they are looking for.

 In the event that a customer becomes a victim of identity theft, LifeLock offers a number of recovery services to help restore the customer's identity to pre-theft status.
 The company provides limited power of attorney and lost wallet protection, as well as assists with financial, medical, criminal, and tax identity recovery.
 For a fee of $300, LifeLock will also work with customers with pre-existing identity theft conditions.

-LifeLock customers have access to around-the-clock, US-based customer service representatives.
-The company will notify customers immediately (via fraud alerts) of fraudulent activity and will help customers determine how to handle the situation.
-LifeLock will monitor customers' information 24/7 so customers can rest with a peace of mind.
-LifeLock's website also provides a list of helpful identity theft advice and educational resources (regarding credit reports, credit score monitoring, social security cards, credit freezes, and personally identifiable information) for customers to access at any time.
+LifeLock provides reliable customer service by giving customers access to 24/7 live member support agents.
+The company will notify customers (via alerts) of potentially fraudulent activity and will help customers determine how to handle the situation.
+LifeLock will monitor customers' information around-the-clock so customers can rest with a peace of mind.
+LifeLock's website also provides a list of helpful identity theft protection advice and educational resources (regarding credit reports, credit score monitoring, social security cards, credit freezes, and personally identifiable information) for customers to access at any time.

-LifeLock consumers have a choice of three identity protection plans to choose from: the LifeLock Standard plan that costs $9.99 a month, the LifeLock Advantage plan that costs members $19.99 a month, and the LifeLock Ultimate Plus plan that costs $29.99 per month.
-Best Company visitors can use the promo code "BestCom," to get 10% off of all LifeLock identity protection plans.
-All three plans include social security number and credit alerts.
-Within in the industry, LifeLock's plans are priced at lower rates and allows customers the flexibility to choose how much they want to invest in their identity protection and security.
+LifeLock offers three identity theft protection options to choose from: the LifeLock Standard plan that costs $9.99 a month, the LifeLock Advantage plan that costs members $19.99 a month, and the LifeLock Ultimate Plus plan that costs $29.99 per month.
+Best Company visitors can use the promo code "BestCom," to get 10% off of all LifeLock identity theft protection options.
+Terms apply.
+These options include social security number and credit alerts.
+Within the industry, LifeLock's plans are priced at lower rates and allow customers the flexibility to choose how much they want to invest in identity protection services and security.

 In contrast to many other identity theft protection companies, LifeLock does not provide customers with antivirus software to protect sensitive data on their personal computers.
-Identity thieves often target personal computer systems which means that LifeLock customers are forced to pay out-of-pocket costs for additional identity protection in regard to antivirus software.
-Other companies in the identity theft protection industry offer antivirus software within their service packages to further customer satisfaction and safety.
+Identity theft criminals often target personal computer systems which means that LifeLock customers will need to pay personal out-of-pocket expenses for additional identity theft protection in regard to antivirus software.
+Other companies in the identity theft protection industry offer antivirus software within their service packages to further customer satisfaction and protection.